ronakj8617/ronakj8617/README.md

 ## Hi there 👋 I'm Ronak Parmar

-- 🔧 I work at the intersection of backend systems, low-level programming, and cloud infrastructure — building reliable, performant software in C++, Python, C#, and Java.
+- 🔧 I work at the intersection of backend systems, low-level programming, and cloud infrastructure — building reliable, performant software in C/C++, Python, and Java.
 - 🌱 I'm actively exploring GenAI and cybersecurity — especially where they intersect with system design and data flow integrity.
 - 🧪 Passionate about system-level programming, data security, and software architecture — always up for research collaborations in these areas.
 - 🧵 Talk to me about OS internals, multithreading, performance tuning, or any deep dive into input/output systems.